‘Proof’ Is Now The Sixth BTS Album To Reach No.1 On Billboard 200

-Proof debuted at No.1 on the Billboard 200 list for 25 June, making it the sixth album by K-pop supergroup BTS to top the charts.
+Proof, the sixth album by K-pop supergroup BTS made its debut at No.1 on the Billboard 200 list for 25 June.
+It’s the sixth album from the group to achieve this feat.

 The septet got their first No.1 album on Billboard 200 in 2018, with Love Yourself: Tear.
 It was followed over the years by Love Yourself: Answer, Map of the Soul: Persona, Map of the Soul: 7 and BE.
 The group is now the first and only Korean music act to have topped the Billboard charts with six different albums.